tomhicz/cicd-react-truckstopfinder/README.md

 ### Back End

-The back end consists of a Postgres database depolyed on Heroku which uses a REST API and Knex to respond to queries from the front end app.
+The back end consists of a Postgres database deployed on Heroku which uses a REST API and Knex to respond to queries from the front end app.

 ---